locka99/cpp-to-rust-book/src/features_of_rust/types.md

 * LLP64 - ints and long are 32-bit, long long and pointer are 64-bit.
 Used by Win64
 * LP64 - int is 32-bit, long / long long and pointer are 64-bit.
 Used by Linux, OS X

-The recommended way to avoid these issues is to use the explicitly sized and signed typedefs in [<stdint.h>](http://www.cplusplus.com/reference/cstdint/) to avoid these issues.
-But random code may or may not do that or still get it wrong. e.g. code might coerce a pointer into a 32-bit int which won't work on a 64-bit platform.
+The best way to avoid these issues is to use the explicitly sized and signed typedefs from [<cstdint.h> or <stdint.h>](http://www.cplusplus.com/reference/cstdint/)(depending on if you are using C++ or C).
+Code frequently doesn't bother with exact types though and that can become a problem. e.g. code might coerce a pointer into a 32-bit int which works fine in 32-bits but not on a 64-bit platform.

-Rust avoids the length ambiguity by explicitly spelling out the length of the type.

 # Arrays